Charleston by Design: an event focused on art + history

 Does this stretch of weather have you longing for spring?
 Well, it will be here before you know it, and so will the festivals + events that come along with the blossoming of a new season.

-Historic Charleston Foundation’s The Charleston Festival (formerly known as the Festival of Houses and Gardens) will run from Thursday, March 14 to Sunday, April 14.
-The festival aims to bring educational events to the community that spread awareness, teach history, and benefit the HCF through celebrating culture.
+Historic Charleston Foundation’s (HCF) The Charleston Festival — formerly known as the Festival of Houses and Gardens— will run from Thursday, March 12 to Saturday, April 11.
+The festival aims to bring educational events to the community that spread awareness, teach history, and celebrate culture, all while benefiting the HCF.

 Bright red, pink, and white roses wrap the historic wooden staircase.